EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 Below the map/navigation view is your cockpit view out the front of the spacecraft.

 Playing with it a bit I see that the `+TH` button (and ones near it) allow you to adjust your ship velocity.
-In fact eventually you will see a planet approach in the cockpit view.
+In fact if you throttle up ,eventually you will see a planet approach in the cockpit view.

 > Before posting a lot of these old sketches, I tried to add a little code to throttle the game somewhat since on modern emulators running "all out" the demos were often unplayable.
 In the case of **Paria** the planet flew by so fast I had blinked and missed it.